Justin Browne, Esq

 Mr. Browne’s client was a passenger in a vehicle that was rear-ended.
 The individual had a complicated medical history.
 By diving into the science and medicine, and demonstrating an ability and readiness to litigate and ultimately try the case, full insurance policy limits were tendered.

 - Each case is different and past results are not predictors of future results.
-No one should have any expectation about the outcome of their matter based on representations herein.
+No one should have any expectation about the outcome of their matter based on the information here.

-- The following are examples of recent successes on which Mr. Browne has worked directly.
+- The examples of successes on which Mr. Browne has worked directly are only examples.
 The facts and law discussed are summaries of some of the highlights and do not include everything involved in each case.
 Each case is distinct; therefore, no one should form any expectation based on these results.
 The firm and Mr. Browne note that anything on this page does not imply the same results can be replicated in any current or future matter.
+In other words, every case is different and just because we did well in the past does not mean we will do well in the future, or that one outcome is indicative of what will happen in your situation.

 - SUPERLAWYERS: The Super Lawyers Rising Star list is issued by Thomson Reuters.
 A description of the selection methodology can be found at http://www.superlawyers.com/about/selection_process.html.
-No aspect of this listing has been approved by the Court of Appeals of Maryland.)
+No aspect of this listing has been approved by the Court of Appeals of Maryland.
+This is inclusion in a publication list based on that selection criteria.
+It is not a comparison to any other lawyer.
+No one should take this as a suggestion that the results that can be achieved by this attorney are likely to surpass those that can be achieved by an “ordinary” attorney.)

 University Of Maryland School Of Law, J.D., (Cum Laude)